sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/risk-tolerance.md

 This section lists conversation provoking questions in three categories: loss impact, probability of loss, and remediation costs.
 When business and IT partner to address each of these areas, the decision to expend effort on managing risks and the overall tolerance to a particular risk can easily be determined.

-**Loss impact**: Questions to determine the impact of a risk.
+**Loss impact:** Questions to determine the impact of a risk.
 These questions can be difficult (sometimes impossible) to answer.
 Quantifying the impact is best, but sometimes the conversation alone is enough to understand tolerance.
 Ranges are also acceptable, especially if they include assumptions that determined those ranges.

 - Does this risk violate third-party compliance requirements?
 - Does this risk violate internal corporate policies?